telefonicaid/iotagent-thinking-things/README.md

 | 2        | Action                       | 1                   |
 | 3        | Extra or request ID          | 16234               |

-The Generic button can work on two different modes, making use of different operations in each one.
+The Black Button can work on two different modes, making use of different operations in each one.
 In **synchronous mode**, all the information sent by the button is immediatly sent to the Third Party systems through the Context Broker, and the IOTA waits for its return, to informa the device about the success or error of the request.
 This synchronous interaction is performed using the **S** operation, and it beguins and end with its execution.

 In **asynchronous mode**, three operations are used:
 1. The interaction begins with the device sending a **C** operation to the IOTAgent, meaning that a new request to the third party systems is required.
 When the IOTAgent receives this kind of operation, it creates a new request ID, updates the entity in the Context Broker and returns it immediatly to the Button, with the response.